rschristopher/rschristopher.github.io/src/commerce/index.md

 Son of God
 Have mercy on me, a sinner

+Grant me wisdom and guidance to speak the truth
 -->

 Under a Bitcoin Standard,
- commerce is the exchange of Bitcoin for goods and services, from payments over the Lightning network, to final international settlement on the base layer.
+ commerce is the exchange of Bitcoin for goods and services, from payments over secondary layers (such as the Lightning network), to final international settlement on the base layer.
 And like [saving](../saving/)
  in Bitcoin, commerce starts simple